 1. Most significantly, the suspension is not adjustable.
 Even modestly sporty bikes have adjustable preload and compression damping, and are criticised for lacking full adjustability.

 2. Secondly, the suspension is of a conventional damper rod, rather than a cartridge design.
 Damper rods are very limited in the dynamic range of conditions they can accommodate.
 When dialed in with preload, they can be OK on smooth roads going at even speeds.
-But then they’ll be harsh on bumps, and have dive into braking and turns.
+But then they’ll be harsh on bumps, and have dive when braking and in turns.
 And let’s not forget that that’s if they’re dialed in — you can’t even dial in these forks as they’re non-adjustable.

 (Want more on all this?
 See our article that’s all about how motorcycle forks work explained simply for more background.)